 One of the conflicting clean eating rules involves fruit consumption.
 Just in case you are worried about all of the “fattening” fruit sugar calories, it is important to know that the real world effects on fruit consumption have actually been shown to be inversely associated with BMI and body weight.
-In other words, people who eat fruit weigh less. ***We talk in great detail about the research linking fruit consumption to weight loss in our book on page 71***
+In other words, people who eat fruit weigh less.

 One of the reasons fruits and vegetables are so important to eat in abundance is because they offer such incredible vitamin, mineral, fiber, antioxidant and phytonutrient bang for such a teeny-tiny calorie buck.
 It’s pretty much impossible to overeat foods like apples, broccoli, cauliflower and blackberries.